iggredible/Learn-Vim/ch09_macros.md

 Here is the breakdown of the command above:

-- `qa` starts recording a macro in the "a" register.
+- `qa` starts recording a macro in the "a register.
 - `0` goes to beginning of the line.
 - `gU$` uppercases the text from your current location to the end of the line.
 - `j` goes down one line.
 - `q` stops recording.

 To replay that macro, run `@a`.
 Just like many other Vim commands, you can pass a count argument to macros.
-For example, you can run `3@a` to execute "a" macro three times.
+For example, you can run `3@a` to execute "a macro three times.
 You can run `3@@` to execute the last executed macro three times.

 ## Safety Guard